 extern Checksum16 { // prepare unit void clear(); // add more data to be checksummed void update<D>(in D data); // conditionally add data to be checksummed void update<D>(in bool condition, in D data); // get the checksum of all data updated since the last clear bit<16> get(); }

-Example: programming a simple switch
+Example: programming a very simple switch

 To make the discussion concrete we begin by presenting a complete example: we start by describing the architecture of a very simple switch.
 We then provide the P4 description of the architecture.
 We end by writing a complete P4 program for controlling the switch.
 While the example is relatively involved, it makes use all important features of the P4 programming language.

-We call our target architecture “Simple Switch” (SS) target.
+We call our target architecture “Very Simple Switch” (VSS) target.
 Figure 6 is a diagram of this architecture.
-There is nothing special about SS, it is just a pedagogical example which allows us to illustrate how programmable switches can be described and programmed in P4.
-We expect that each target manufacturer will publish one or multiple target architecture model(s) reflecting the capabilities of their own hardware; in addition we expect that the community will evolve a standard switch architecture, which will be more full-featured than SS.
-SS has some fixed-function blocks (shown in cyan in our example), whose behavior is described in Section 7.2.
+There is nothing special about VSS, it is just a pedagogical example which allows us to illustrate how programmable switches can be described and programmed in P4.
+We expect that each target manufacturer will publish one or multiple target architecture model(s) reflecting the capabilities of their own hardware; in addition we expect that the community will evolve a standard switch architecture, which will be more full-featured than VSS.
+VSS has some fixed-function blocks (shown in cyan in our example), whose behavior is described in Section 7.2.
 The white blocks are programmable using P4.

-SS receives packets through one of 8 input Ethernet ports, through a recirculation channel, or from a port connected directly to the CPU.
-SS has one single parser, feeding into a single match-action pipeline, which feeds into a single deparser.
+VSS receives packets through one of 8 input Ethernet ports, through a recirculation channel, or from a port connected directly to the CPU.
+VSS has one single parser, feeding into a single match-action pipeline, which feeds into a single deparser.
 After exiting the deparser, packets are emitted through one of 8 output Ethernet ports or one of 3 “special” ports:

 Packets sent to the “CPU port” are sent to the control plane